BrunoMNDantas/Ranker/README.md

 ### Version 0.0.5 — Responsive Experience + External Storage
 Prepare the app for broader use.
 - **Responsive Design**: Ensure layouts and components adapt to desktop, tablet, and mobile.
-- **External Storage**: Introduce integration with external storage (e.g., Firebase) for persistence.
+- **Blind Voting Mode**: Enable users to vote **without seeing all options upfront**.
+Options are revealed **one by one**, and the user votes sequentially.
-- **Goal**: Deliver a usable app that stores and syncs data beyond the local browser.
+- **Goal**: Deliver a usable app that stores and syncs data beyond the local browser while introducing novel voting interactions.

 ---